 How do you like your coffee table?

 The coffee tables of the day tended to be more like tables you could sit at or a small high table expressly for setting coffee on.
 These are the sorts of table that may be beneficial in an office environment and can be found on the for communal tea (or coffee) breaks, or coffee on the go respectively.
 Conversation may alleviate problems and help us air things before they get out of hand so improving wellbeing.
-Today we have all manner of coffee tables; at home by the sofa; in waiting rooms set low to conveniently place drinking cups as seen on the ck office coffee tables; higher coffee tables, communal or bar style in cafés and standing coffee tables, low or high tables suitable for the cafeteria or office to suit different needs.
+Today we have all manner of coffee tables; at home by the sofa; in waiting rooms set low to conveniently place drinking cups as seen on the coffee tables; higher coffee tables, communal or bar style in cafés and standing coffee tables, low or high tables suitable for the cafeteria or office to suit different needs.

 Coffee used to be a barely palatable drink but bitterness is healing